- What is a School-Parent Compact?

 We welcome comments from parents, students, and staff at any time!

-Brookwood School is committed to maintaining two-way communication with families through the school year about student learning progress and academic achievement.
+Brookwood Elementary School is committed to frequent two-way communication with families about children’s learning.
 Some of the ways you can expect us to reach you are:

 - What is Title I?